microsoft/vscode-docs/docs/languages/polyglot.md

 ---
 Order: 20
 Area: languages
-TOCTitle: Polyglot Notebooks
+TOCTitle: Polyglot
 ContentId: 4bbd7ad1-8420-4ddd-a86f-442497e597b1
-PageTitle: Polyglot Notebooks in Visual Studio Code
+PageTitle: Polyglot Programming with Notebooks in Visual Studio Code
 DateApproved: 3/15/2022
 MetaDescription: Polyglot Notebooks for multiple programming languages in Visual Studio Code.
 ---
-# Polyglot Notebooks
+# Polyglot Notebooks in VS Code

-## What is Polyglot Programming?
+**What is Polyglot Programming?**

 Polyglot programming is the practice of using multiple programming languages to leverage the strength of each language for different tasks.

-## What are Notebooks?
+**What are Notebooks?**

 Notebooks are interactive files that allow the mixing of executable code, visualizations, equations, and narrative text.
 Notebooks are composed of code cells that make it easy to quickly iterate on code.
 Popularized by the open-source project [Jupyter](https://jupyter.org/), they have become the de facto tool for [Python data science](/docs/datascience/overview.md) and a great resource for teaching or learning a new programming language and quick prototyping.